-Essentially flat, shortbread cookies made with rolled oats, oatcakes are Scottish in origin.
-Cape Breton Island, located at the Eastern tip of Nova Scotia, has a high concentration of families with Scottish ancestry.
-For this reason, oatcakes are a prevalent snack throughout the island.
+If you’re not familiar, oatcakes are lightly-sweetened shortbread-like cookies loaded with oats.
+Scottish in origin, oatcakes are prevalent on Cape Breton Island, located at the Eastern tip of Nova Scotia.
+Cape Breton has a high concentration of families with Scottish ancestry, and for this reason, oatcakes are a popular snack across the Island.

 Rolled oats, also called large flake oats, are the best oats to use in this recipe.
 You can make Nova Scotia oatcakes with instant oats, and they will taste pretty much the same, however, instant oats lack the hearty texture of large flake.